 Given that no one talks (or writes) like this, it’s just harmful to develop a habit in someone that they will necessarily have to unlearn at a later stage.

 On top of that, the pronouns are occasionally dropped with no explanation given.
-In the example below, a question is asked without a pronoun and a reply contains one:
+In one example, a question is asked without a pronoun, yet the reply contains one.

 It’s confusing and honestly doesn’t seem to make much sense.

 This is just one of the examples of the LearnitalianPod’s faults.

 LearnItalianPod is largely missing grammar explanations and exercises.
 It introduces new tenses and constructions as examples and there are only minimal grammar explanations in the recorded lesson.
 It makes learning really difficult, for beginners in particular.